Wael-Morjen/canva-web-app/README.md

 - [Tailwind CSS](https://tailwindcss.com/): Utilized for a utility-first CSS approach to styling components.
 - [ESLint](https://eslint.org/): Used for linting the code and maintaining a consistent coding style.
 - [GitHub](https://github.com/): Hosts the project and provides version control.
+- [Vercel](https://vercel.com/): Used for deploying and hosting the application in production.

 ## Author